intrpr/3370-fa19/_pages/about.md

 “...I learned a lot about processing and dual-tasking.
 It was helpful when [we] discussed the process that takes place in our brain while interpreting.”

 Note: All downloadable files — class notes, syllabi, and other handouts — are saved in PDF formats and require Adobe Acrobat Reader.
 If the computer you are using does not have Acrobat or the Acrobat browser plugin, [you can download it free](http://www.adobe.com/products/acrobat/readstep2.html).

+### Creative Commons Attribution-NonCommercial-ShareAlike 4.0 United States License and Fair Use
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 United States License.
+This license grants you permission to share (copy, distribute, and transmit the work) and remix (to adapt the work) under certain conditions and understandings.
+This license does not apply, however, to work claimed by other authors and producers.
+Additionally, every intent has been made to make materials available via “Fair Use,” (§107 to 118, Title 17, US Code); the content and downloadable materials on the pages of this Web site are solely for the benefit of the students enrolled in these courses.